Jack Hadley: Imperial Hotel

 Following the attention garnered by the 2018 film Green Book, Hadley involved himself in an attempt to restore the Imperial Hotel, a Thomasville building included in The Negro Travelers' Green Book, a travel guide for African-Americans listing places that would not refuse them service.
 Hadley commented that had he known about the book in the 1960s, it would have been helpful to him, since he often had to drive long distances and at times was turned away because he was black.

 The hotel was built in 1949 by African American brick masons, the Lewis brothers.
 It operated between 1949 and 1969, and was originally owned by Howard Thompson.
 Until 1969, it was run by Harvey and Dorothy Lewis - Thompson.
 The hotel was used by traveling African American musicians who entertained African American audiences.
 Among its guests was singer Aretha Franklin.
+It had eight guest rooms, communal baths, with a restaurant and a barbershop in the building.
 After 1969, the building was used as an office by community leader and civil rights activist Curtis T. Thomas.
 From 2001 and onwards, the building was unused.

-As of October 2019, over $190,000 had been raised for the restoration.
+By October 2019, over $190,000 had been raised for the restoration.
 A group of historians led by Hadley have purchased the building, the city's only black-owned hotel.
 In October 2019, the efforts received recognition from Thomasville Landmarks, a local historical society.
 Hadley said in 2022 that he hoped the project, which had been slowed by the pandemic, would be finished in five years.

 In November 2022, the hotel's restored neon sign was lit for the first time since 1969.
 The intent is to name the hotel lot the Jack Hadley Yards, and that it shall include the museum, the hotel and a library.
 Geneva Thompson, widow of Howard Thompson, said that her husband would be proud to see how the hotel still has an impact on the community.